MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 ## About this sample

-The Multi turn prompts sample uses a waterfall dialog, a few prompts, and a component dialog to create a simple interaction that asks the user a series of questions.
+The multi-turn prompts sample uses a waterfall dialog, a few prompts, and a component dialog to create a simple interaction that asks the user a series of questions.
 The code uses a dialog to cycle through these steps:

 | Steps        | Prompt type  |
 |:-------------|:-------------|